Oligarch renounces Russian citizenship, saying ‘everything Putin touches dies’

 “I was one of the first to be hit by Putin.
 He threw my friends in jails, and killed some of them,” wrote Nevzlin.
 “I have spent almost twenty years outside Russia, but that is exactly what has allowed me to see its process of rotting and decomposing.”

 In the years following Russia’s annexation of Ukraine’s Crimean Peninsula in 2014, a new wave of wealthy Russian citizens, including former Chelsea Premier League soccer team owner and longtime Putin supporter Roman Abramovich, took up Israeli citizenship in part to avoid the resulting U.S. sanctions.
-Many continue to have business and financial ties in Russia and have been cautious against publicly criticizing the war.
+Many continue to have business and financial ties in Russia and have been cautious about publicly criticizing the war.

-Sanctioned billionaire banker Mikhail Fridman has described the war as a “tragedy” and that war “can never be the answer.”
+Sanctioned billionaire banker Mikhail Fridman has described the war as a “tragedy” and said that war “can never be the answer.”
 But in a news conference with journalists in London, he said he would not directly criticize Putin’s invasion of Ukraine so as to avoid reprisals against his employees.

-Nevzlin wrote on Tuesday that his compatriots cheered the fall of the Soviet Union in the 1990s.
+Nevzlin wrote Tuesday that his compatriots cheered the fall of the Soviet Union in the 1990s.

 “Thank goodness some of them didn’t make it to this day,” he wrote.
 “The day when the Motherland, whose fresh passports they kissed, became a fascist state.”